NovAero/Cauda-Engine/README.md

 </header>
 <body>
   <p>
-    DISCLAIMER: This repo is not intended to be built, and will not run correctly without the right content files.
+    DISCLAIMER: This repo is not intended to be built, and may not run correctly/cause crashes without the right content files.
 This is a reference only repo for showcasing purposes
   </p>
 </body>